 Months of entry

-This Postgraduate Diploma is an intensive accelerated pre-doctoral programme for those requiring training in social science research methods.
-It provides entry to either the MPhil/PhD or, for suitable candidates, to year two of the EdD programme.
-It is aimed at professionals who have an interest in developing research skills in any of the social science disciplinary areas covered by the UCL Doctoral Training Partnership.
+This Postgraduate Diploma is an intensive accelerated programme running over two terms offering training in social science research methods.
+It provides a pathway to doctoral study including MPhil/PhD programmes and, for suitable candidates, to year two of the EdD programme.
+It is aimed at professionals working in a wide range of disciplines who have an interest in developing research skills in social science.

-This programme offers a unique opportunity to gain social science research methods training applicable across any of the UCL Doctoral Training Partnership social science disciplines.
+This programme offers a unique opportunity to gain social science research methods training in an accelerated two term programme.

-It allows access to the MPhil/PhD at the UCL Institute of Education (IOE) and gives exemptions from both taught year one methods modules on the EdD.
-Successful students will be allowed to commence year two of the EdD on completion of just one taught year one module, Foundations of Professionalism (this will be simultaneous to starting year two).
+It facilitates progression to the MPhil/PhD at the UCL Institute of Education (IOE) or other institutions.
+At the IOE it offers exemptions for suitable candidates from both taught year one methods modules on the EdD.
+Successful students will be allowed to commence year two of the EdD on completion of just one taught year one module: Foundations of Professionalism (this will be simultaneous to starting year two).

 Fees and funding